SENSAAS/sensaas-py/README.md

 **Tutorial**: For a quick start with SENSAAS, we recommend watching the videos available on the dedicated YouTube channel: [videos](https://www.youtube.com/channel/UC3cjM1j8cQ-95ev0DNxRMOA)

+### Latest News and Releases

+- **[SENSAAS-Flex](https://github.com/SENSAAS/sensaas-flex), the first add-on of SENSAAS which allows flexible alignments - i.e. an optimisation of the conformation of the query molecule - is now available !**

-**Website**: A web server providing easy‑to‑use online versions of SENSAAS and SENSAAS‑Flex is also available at https://chemoinfo.ipmc.cnrs.fr
+- **Website**: A web server providing easy‑to‑use online versions of SENSAAS and [SENSAAS-Flex](https://github.com/SENSAAS/sensaas-flex) is also available at https://chemoinfo.ipmc.cnrs.fr

 ## Main features